-If measurement errors are estimated correctly, the majority of objects should have χ^2 values consistent with H_0 , since the majority of stars are not variable.
-A notable exception from this rule are millimagnitude-precision photometric observations such as the ones obtained by MOST (Walker et al. 2003), CoRoT (Auvergne et al. 2009), Kepler (Borucki et al. 2010) and future photometric space missions (e.g. Ricker et al. 2014, Rauer et al. 2014), that are able to detect variability in the majority of field stars, including variability caused by transiting Solar system-like planets (Hippke & Angerhausen 2015).
+If measurement errors are estimated correctly, the majority of objects should have $\chi^2$ values consistent with $H_0$ , since the majority of stars are not variable.
+A notable exception from this rule is millimagnitude-precision photometric observations such as the ones obtained by MOST (Walker et al. 2003), CoRoT (Auvergne et al. 2009), Kepler (Borucki et al. 2010) and future photometric space missions (e.g. Ricker et al. 2014, Rauer et al. 2014), which are able to detect variability in the majority of field